 Black Knight is dedicated to creating a safe, diverse and inclusive workspace for our employees, and we support efforts in our community that mirror that mission.

 In February 2020, Knights attended the Jacksonville Urban League’s Equal Opportunity Luncheon, which honors individuals and businesses that exemplify the principles of equal opportunity.
 Despite working from home, our employees came together virtually via video chat to celebrate LGBTQ+ History Month in October.

-Black Knight has been named a Best Places to Work for LGBTQ Equality by the Human Rights Campaign Foundation, which in 2020 awarded Black Knight a score of 100 percent on its Corporate Equality Index, the nation’s premier benchmarking survey and report measuring corporate policies and practices related to LGBTQ workplace equality.
+Black Knight has been named a Best Places to Work for LGBTQ Equality by the Human Rights Campaign Foundation.
+In 2020, this foundation awarded Black Knight, a score of 100 percent on its Corporate Equality Index, the nation’s premier benchmarking survey and report measuring corporate policies and practices related to LGBTQ workplace equality.
 CEO Anthony Jabbour is also a member of CEO Action for Diversity & Inclusion, the largest CEO-driven business commitment for advancing diversity and inclusion in the workplace.

-Our Diversity & Inclusion Roundtable offers opportunities for employees to learn about and share their unique personal backgrounds to help promote a business culture that is representative of the unique values, opinions, cultures, abilities and needs of our employees, customers and community.
-Black Knight also sponsored the annual Coming-Out Breakfast for Jacksonville-based non-profit JASMYN, which provides services to LFBTQ+ young people ages 13-23.
+Our Diversity & Inclusion Roundtable offers opportunities for employees to learn about and share their unique personal backgrounds to help promote a business culture representative of the unique values, opinions, cultures, abilities and needs of our employees, customers and community.
+Black Knight also sponsored the annual Coming-Out Breakfast for Jacksonville-based non-profit JASMYN, which provides services to LGBTQ+ young people ages 13-23.

 American Mortgage Diversity Council

 Black Knight, our teams and individual employees care deeply about the communities and people where we live and work.
 Our investments and efforts reflect our values and reinforce our commitment to be a strong community partner.
 We stand united in our passion to make a powerful impact on those in need to help transform lives for the better.